SparkPost/support-docs/articles/tech-resources/deep-links-self-serve.md

 - Very simple

 Cons:
-- No click tracking on univeral or Android App links
+- No click tracking on deep linking

-This is the simplest option: if you disable SparkPost's click tracking for the mobile deep links in your email, they work just fine with your app with no further effort.
+This is the simplest option: if you disable SparkPost's click tracking for the mobile deep links in your email, they work just fine with your mobile app with no further effort.
 This works because SparkPost does not alter untracked links in your email.

 #### Disabling Click Tracking
 - If you're using the SparkPost REST API, you can use the `data-msys-clicktrack` attribute to [disable click tracking for a single link in your email](https://developers.sparkpost.com/api/substitutions-reference.html#header-per-link-disabling-of-click-tracking):